As the Coronavirus crisis keeps us all at home, there is increasing demand for Amazon deliveries of food, medicine and household essentials.

 Supporting frontline health workers

-Any deliveries of N-95 masks that Amazon receives will be donated straight to frontline health workers or sold to governmental or health organizations via Amazon Business.
+Any deliveries of N-95 masks that Amazon receives will be donated straight to frontline health workers.
+Or, they’ll be sold to governmental or health organizations via Amazon Business.

 Paid sick leave for employees

-Amazon invested an initial $350 million for additional pay, but expects to surpass that amount as it supports its network of employees and partners throughout the COVID-19 crisis.
+Amazon invested an initial $350 million for additional pay.
+However, it expects to increase that amount to support its network of employees and partners throughout the Coronavirus crisis.

-Amazon is prioritizing processing “household staples, medical supplies, and other high-demand products” to ship these out to customers as efficiently as possible.
-Amazon has also temporarily suspended new inbound shipments of non-essential products across FBA members and Amazon’s B2B platform, freeing up space to process vital items during the crisis.
-This means 3rd party sellers and 1st party vendors are unable to ship new stock in categories such as consumer electronics, travel accessories or office products, but can still sell existing stock in FBA warehouses.
+As a result, 3rd party sellers and 1st party vendors are unable to ship new stock in categories such as consumer electronics, travel accessories or office products.
+However, they can still sell existing stock in FBA warehouses.

 Price control on in-demand products

-Amazon Web Services are providing infrastructure and technology to support the UK’s National Health Service in collating vital national data on COVID-19, allowing optimized resource allocation.
+Amazon Web Services are providing infrastructure and technology to support the UK’s National Health Service.
+Through collating vital national data on COVID-19, this will allow optimized resource allocation.

-The Coronavirus pandemic will have a stark effect on the global retail landscape; even as a sector giant, Amazon won’t escape its effects.
-But, the company’s multifaceted COVID-19 strategy will likely enable it to effectively withstand the intense demand it’ll face over the coming months.
+The Coronavirus crisis will have a stark effect on the global retail landscape.
+Even as a sector giant, Amazon won’t escape its effects.
+But, the company’s COVID-19 strategy will likely enable it to effectively withstand the intense demand it’ll face over the coming months.